GenericDataSource/GenericDataSource/README.md

 1. Code will allow you to reuse the data sources since they are now independent of the view controller.
 2. There are no `if` `else` now to check which item is it and dequeue the cell accordingly, it's all done for us by the amazing `CompositeDataSource`.
 3. It's also possible to change the ordering by just add the colors data source first.
-4. To have the cells into multiple sections all you need to do is just change `CompositeDataSource(type: .SingleSection)` to `CompositeDataSource(type: .MultiSection)`.
+4. To have the cells into multiple sections all you need to do is just change `CompositeDataSource(sectionType: .SingleSection)` to `CompositeDataSource(sectionType: .MultiSection)`.

 ### Multiple Section Example

-Just use the same example above and change `CompositeDataSource(type: .SingleSection)` to `CompositeDataSource(type: .MultiSection)`!
+Just use the same example above and change `CompositeDataSource(sectionType: .SingleSection)` to `CompositeDataSource(sectionType: .MultiSection)`!

 ### More Complex Examples